Stuart Rendel, 1st Baron Rendel

 Stuart Rendel, 1st Baron Rendel (2 July 1834 – 4 June 1913), was a British industrialist, philanthropist and Liberal politician.
 He sat as a Liberal Member of Parliament for Montgomeryshire between 1880 and 1894, and was recognised as the leader of the Welsh MPs.
 He was a benefactor to the University College of Wales at Aberystwyth and served as its president from 1895 to 1913.

 Background and education

 Rendel was born at Plymouth, Devon, the son of the civil engineer James Meadows Rendel and his wife Catherine Jane, daughter of W. J. Harris.
 He was the brother of civil engineers Alexander Meadows Rendel and Hamilton Owen Rendel, and of naval architect George Wightwick Rendel.
 Educated at Eton College, Rendel then attended Oriel College, Oxford, graduating in 1856 with a fourth-class degree in classical studies.
-He was called to the Bar in 1861, but was mostly involved in engineering, becoming manager of the London branch of the Armstrong gunnery company.
+He was called to the Bar in 1861, but was mostly involved in engineering, becoming manager of the London branch of Armstrong Mitchell, the engineering company specialising in hydraulic power for civil engineering projects.